javifr/personal-website/source/blog/2014-12-21-consuming-hypermedia-apis-with-restangular.erb.markdown

 That would be it!
 With a bunch of lines of code you can start consuming Hypermedia Rest Api's with Restangular.

 For the moment I'm quite happy with the whole "pseudo" Hypermedia implementation that we've done on our company.
-I say pseudo becasue we are not that strict.
+I say pseudo because we are not that strict.
 We are not using **curies** and we don't even have self reference links in every resource, we are just taking some parts of the specification that helps us on building faster ( pagination as _links, not needing to build manually the urls of the Api calls, accessing easily to nested or embedded resources, etc... ).

 I can see a huge potential on Hypermedia but I'm missing some big things too.
 For example the ability to have a form specification, perhaps something like [Json Form](https://github.com/joshfire/jsonform) would be a nice starting point.